 How should you conduct disciplinary procedures with employees to ensure they are fair?
-Kate Marchant, HR consultant and founder of Running HR Ltd, offers her tips on following a fair process informally or formally.
+Kate Marchant, HR consultant and founder of Running HR Ltd, offers her tips on following a fair disciplinary procedure in HRM, whether informally or formally.

 What is a disciplinary procedure?